 Attachment: Draft Revision to Section 7 of Report ITU-R SM.2303-3.

+[Editor’s Note: The Chairman of WP1A requested that only changes to Section 7 of Report ITU-R SM.2303-3 be submitted for the next meeting.
+In accordance with this request, only Section 7 is included in this contribution.
+However, changes made to this section may require changes to other sections in future meetings to ensure the document remains internally consistent and includes all relevant information for interested administrations.]

 7 Impact studies between WPT and radiocommunication services

 This section details the status of impact studies between WPT and radiocommunication services, including the radio astronomy service.